NinerBull/tRP3_RDotIO/README.md

-# R.IO Info in TRP3 Tooltips
+# Total RP 3: Raider.IO Tooltip Support
 An addon for World of Warcraft Dragonflight!

 ## About
-This addon enables [Raider.IO](https://github.com/RaiderIO/raiderio-addon)'s tooltip functionality to work with [Total RP 3](https://github.com/Total-RP/Total-RP-3) tooltips.
+This _unofficial_ module for [Total RP 3](https://github.com/Total-RP/Total-RP-3) enables [Raider.IO](https://github.com/RaiderIO/raiderio-addon)'s tooltip functionality to work with TRP3's custom tooltip.

 By default it uses a minimalistic style to lay out the most important info, Mythic+ Rating and Raid Progress, in order to not bloat the tooltip too much.
 You can however choose to use Raider.IO's original tooltip formatting instead.